tesla/book-tycho/en/01-introduction/01-chapter1.md

     the sense that it provides an alternate way to build plugins and other Eclipse artifacts.
-That being said, Tycho reuses some of the files that are being used by PDE Build, such as build.properties, manifest.mf, product files, which allows one to reuse PDE UI infrastructure.
+That being said, Tycho reuses some of the files that are being used by PDE Build, such as build.properties, MANIFEST.MF, product files, which allows one to reuse PDE UI infrastructure.

 # Maven bundle plugin and Bnd